 CSAIL operates two parallel wireless networks.
-All are implemented by the same physical infrastructure, which currently (June 2018) consists of 73 Meraki access points (mostly MR34 type).
+All are implemented by the same physical infrastructure, which currently (September, 2021) consists of 82 Meraki access points (mostly MR34 type).
 Most access points support 802.11ac Wave 2 with up to 600 Mbit/s transfer rate, but some APs in lightly used areas are still 802.11n-only.
+More information is available about our wireless network design principles.

 You can determine which access point you are using, and some basic parameters of the radio connection, by visiting my.meraki.net in your browser.
 Current network status information is available.